Reclaim mis-sold guarantor loans for free

 This isn't just best practice, it's something the lender has to do to follow rules imposed by the Financial Conduct Authority – the body that regulates financial firms.

 Important: It doesn't matter whether you have an ongoing loan or you've already paid it off, you can STILL make a reclaim.
 While it's always best to raise a case within six years of taking out the loan, if it's longer all is not lost.
-Even for claims as old as 2007, the ombudsman will consider cases for customers who only found out in the last three years that their lender should have checked affordability.
+Even for claims as old as 2007, the ombudsman will consider it if you only found out in the last three years that their lender should have checked affordability.

 • How lenders should check affordability